 Can’t decide between North or South Indian cuisines?
 Visit Banana Leaf Apolo, a popular restaurant that serves dishes from both regions of India.
 True to its name, patrons savour food off banana leaves at this restaurant.
 Must-try items include the restaurant’s famed fish head curry, chicken masala (spicy yoghurt-based gravy) and tandoori chicken.

 South Indian eatery and catering chain Komala Vilas is another hot favourite.
-Its Serangoon Road outlet was visited by Indian Prime Minister Narendra Modi in 2015, while he was in Singapore.
-Popular dishes include the dosai (fermented rice and lentil crepe) and vadai (fried fritters).
+Its Serangoon Road outlet has been visited by Indian Prime Minister Narendra Modi in 2015.
+Popular dishes include dosai (fermented rice and lentil crepe) and vadai (fried fritters).
 While you’re there, be sure to visit its sweets store nearby at 82 Serangoon Road, and sample its traditional desserts.

 If you’re on the hunt for vegetarian dishes, head to Gokul Vegetarian Restaurant, which serves an eclectic mix of Singaporean, Thai as well as North and South Indian cuisines.
-Find nearly a hundred options ranging from starters like samosa (fried pastries) and palak paneer (cottage cheese cubes in a spinach gravy).
+Find nearly a hundred options, including starters like samosa (fried pastries) and palak paneer (cottage cheese cubes in a spinach gravy).

 An international foodie tour

-Beyond the authentic Indian-style restaurants, there are international options, too.
+Beyond Little India's authentic Indian-style restaurants, there are international options, too.

-For late-night snacks, our recommendation is Zsofi Tapas Bar on Dunlop Street.
+For late-night snacks, our recommendation is Tipsy Bar on Dunlop Street.
 This popular bar offers a free portion of tapas (Spanish-style appetisers) to go with each drink that you order.
-Unwind with a tipple on the cosy rooftop spot after a day of exploring the sights and sounds of Little India with your fellow travellers.
+Unwind with a tipple on its cosy rooftop after a day of exploring the sights and sounds of Little India with your fellow travellers.